gizmore/ricer2/README.md

 - Multilanguage support
 - Multi network support
 - Code reloading at runtime
-- Threadsafe
+- Threadsafe? (not tested with JRuby)
 - Easy plugin creation
 - Great debugging and error catching
 - Almost 100% plugin driven

 Notable plugins
 ===============
+- Rss: Manage rss feeds
-- Cvs - Manage git and svn repositories
+- Cvs: Manage git and svn repositories (it´s a todo)
-- Rss - Manage rss feeds
+- Purple: The bot features integration with libpurple

 Future plans
 ============
 - Plugins should be able to offer http features
-- It should be possible to add servers via a rake task
+- It should be possible to chain and pipe commands, like !hex abc | urlencode # => %34%31%34%32%34%33

 Install guide
 =============